-App Routines are defined per app.
-In other words, an app routine is only visible within the app it is defined.
-Although other apps will not be able to use it, any screen inside the app is able to use the app routine.
+App Routines are restricted to the app they are created in.
+Other apps will not be able to use it, however any screen inside the app is able to use the app routine.

-Furthermore, let's assume there is a form we want our customers to fill out.
-When we receive their input, we want to convert it to uppercase, as well as remove any blank spaces.
+In this Contact Form app, there is a form we want our customers to fill out.
+When we receive their input, we want to:

 Where to Create App Routines

-1. Click the vertical ellipsis ( ⋮ ) and select manage in the app you wish to define the app routine.
+1. On your app, click the vertical ellipsis ( ⋮ ) and select manage.

 2. Select App Routines on the left menu.

 3. To create a new app routine, select the New Routine button.

 4. Give the app routine a name and description.

 Once saved, you will be presented with a page to define the App Routine.